 - Level 3 – (17-20) Higher Potential

-The student’s solution is challenges the question.
+The student’s solution challenges the question.
 The level of solution surpasses the suitable answers and tackles a wider perspective.
-The solution is properly analused and has reference to support it.
+The solution is properly analysed and has reference to support it.